Denise Davis

 How can an Estate or Probate Attorney Help Me With a Small Estate?

-The best way to execute a small estate affidavit is with the help of an experienced estate and probate attorney.
+The best way to execute a small estate affidavit is with the help of an experienced estate or probate attorney.

 They can use their years of experience and legal knowledge to carefully consider every aspect of the small estate to ensure that eligibility requirements are met and that the court has received all the proper documentation.

-The attorney can advise you on your options and let you know whether a small estate affidavit is right for you.
+The attorney can advise you of your options and let you know whether a small estate affidavit is right for you.

 Certified Probate Real Estate Specialist